matthewwall/weert/data_model.md

 # <a id="unit_systems">Unit systems</a>
 There are three different places where unit systems come into play.

-* Units used for transport (via a RESTful API or websocket subscription);
+* Units used for transport (via a RESTful API or via a websocket subscription);
 * Units used for storage in the database;
 * Units used for display.

 This document covers only the first two.

-Generally, there is no difference between the API units and the storage units.
+Generally, there is no difference between the transport units and the storage units.
 The exception is timestamps.

 ## Timestamps